etcd-io/website/content/en/docs/v3.4/op-guide/configuration.md

 + env variable: ETCD_ENABLE_V2

 ### --next-cluster-version-compatible
-+ Enable 3.4 to be compatible with next version 3.5, to allow 3.4 server to join 3.5 cluster and start on 3.5 schema.
++ Enable a 3.4 server to be compatible with version 3.5, allowing the 3.4 server to join a 3.5 cluster and start on 3.5 schema for cluster downgrade purposes.
 + default: false
 + env variable: ETCD_NEXT_CLUSTER_VERSION_COMPATIBLE